NJ-anand/Human_Detect/README.md

 # Human_Detect
-This is a program file to detect Human is present or not
+This is a program file to detect whether Human is present or not using CNN.